 Background

-In January 2011 the HL7 Board commissioned a small task force lead by Grahame Grieve to answer the question: “If HL7 were starting afresh today, what would the interoperability standards look like”.
+In January 2011 the HL7 Board commissioned a small task force to answer the question: “If HL7 were starting afresh today, what would the interoperability standards look like”.
 In considering this question the task force noted that:

 Version 2 was (and is) extremely successful, but the technology is old and not well suited to the newer requirements.